command line options | key bindings | customization | terminology | documentation

 To see the output of a shell the user must connect to the multiplexer server with a multiplexer client process.

-If the multiplexer is being run on a remote machine and the user's connection is lost, the server and its terminals and controlling processes will persist, but the client process will exit.
+If the multiplexer is being run on a remote machine and the user's connection is lost, the server and its terminals and controlling processes persist, but the client process exits.

 Multiplexers support multiple sessions.
 Each multiplexer session has its own set of terminals and controlling processes which it is running.
 The client must choose a session to attach to, and will only be able to see the output of the controlling processes in that session.
 Sessions can be given names to make it easy for the client to choose the correct session.